NATRONA COUNTY HIGH SCHOOL

 LANGUAGE ARTS

-Greg Aitkenhead - English 9
+Greg Aitkenhead - English

 Shana Kemsley - Strategic Reading

-Kayla McGurrin - English 11
+Kayla McGurrin - English

-Tammy Olson - English 11
+Tammy Olson - English

-Jessica Scherden - English 9, 10
+Jessica Scherden - English

-Brianna Young - English 9
+Brianna Young - English

 With guidance and support, students will develop foundational reading, writing, and oral language skills and actively engage in reading, writing, and language-rich activities.
 English classes aren't just about grammar!
 Students receive the opportunity to read classic literature as well as contemporary literature.
 Teachers assist students in refining their writing skills and preparing them for their future.
-Students build resumes, write letters of interest and understand the importance of communication through writing, speaking and reading.
+Students build resumes, write letters of interest, and understand the importance of communication through writing, speaking, and reading.

-Where else can you let your imagination run wild than in an English class prompting you to be an original?
+Where else can you let your imagination run wild than in an English class, prompting you to be an original?

 MATH

-Roger Switzer - Algebra/Geometry
+Roger Cogdill - Geometry

-Brian Costello - Computer Science, Alg III
+Brian Costello - Computer Science, Algebra

 Darin Myers - Geometry

-Andrew Nirider- Geometry/ Principles of Geometry
+Andrew Nirider- Geometry

-Danna Parker- Algebra/Geometry
+Danna Parker - Algebra/Geometry

 David Wright - Algebra/Computer Science